calebmalinowski/Machine-Learning-Engineering-Final-Project---Caleb-Malinowski/README.md

 # Machine-Learning-Engineering-Final-Project---Caleb-Malinowski

-Code submission for final project in Machine Learning Engineering.
+Using Machine Learning to Predict Local Heat Transfer Coefficients

-Using Machine Learning to Predict Local Heat Transfer Coefficients Caleb Malinowski
+Caleb Malinowski

 This project develops and evaluates a Random Forest model to predict the local heat transfer coefficient using a dataset compiled from CFD simulations.